 What’s the secret to enjoying more blooms and greater harvests!
 Similar to bird houses, bee houses are meant to increase the pollination of your garden plants, consider getting a backyard bee house for native solitary bees, such as mason bees and leafcutter bees.

-Bee houses (or hotels) are similar to bird houses, but instead of attracting birds, they attract native bee species, like mason bees.
+Bee houses (or bee hotels) are similar to bird houses, but instead of attracting birds, they attract native solitary bee species.
 Unlike honey bees, these solitary bees are extremely docile and up to three times more effective as pollinators.
-No, you won’t get any honey, but you will enjoy more flowers, thriving plants, and healthier vegetables and fruit in your garden!
+No, you won’t get any honey, but you will enjoy better flowers, thriving plants, and healthier vegetables in your garden!

 Bee houses consist of a wooden, birdhouse-like structure containing native bee nesting materials—typically hollow reeds or cardboard tubes.
 They are the perfect habitat for solitary, hole-nesting bees, who also happen to be some of the best pollinators around.

 6 Tips for Managing a Successful Bee Hotel

 Here are a some great tips for keeping your native bee house buzzing: